INTRODUCTION

 - Suspension from school of one to five days, depending on the severity of the Behaviour

-- Implementation of extensive behaviour management plan
+- Implementation of an extensive behaviour management plan

 LEVEL 2: SUPPORTIVE INTERVENTIONS